GoogleChrome/web.dev/src/site/content/en/payments/life-of-a-payment-transaction/index.md

 ## Next Steps

 * Learn how to declare a payment method identifier in detail in [Setting up a new payment method](/setting-up-a-payment-method)
-* Learn how to build a native payment app in [Android payment apps developer guide](/native-payment-apps-overview)
+* Learn how to build a native payment app in [Android payment apps: developer's guide](/native-payment-apps-overview)
-* Learn how to build a web-based payment app in Web based payment apps developer guide (Coming soon).
+* Learn how to build a web-based payment app in Web based payment apps developer guide (Coming soon)